open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 1. Maintain parent-child span relationship from applications and libraries
 2. Maintain unscoped span relationships from applications and libraries

 # Trace

+OpenTelemetry will provide an OpenCensus-Trace-Shim component that can be added as a dependency to ensure compatibility with OpenCensus.

+This component MUST be an optional dependency.

 ## Creating Spans in OpenCensus

-When the shim is in place, all OpenCensus Spans should be sent through an OpenTelemetry `Tracer` as specified for the OpenTelemetry API.
+When the shim is in place, all OpenCensus Spans MUST be sent through an OpenTelemetry `Tracer` as specified for the OpenTelemetry API.

+This mechanism SHOULD be seamless to the user in languages that allow discovery and auto injection of dependencies.

+### Known Incompatibilities

+Spans that do not start a scope, i.e. any child span created have to add an `.addParent(span)` in its builder to be exported as a child span of these spans, are not in scope for this project.
+For these it is not possible for the user applications to migrate without the users modifying their code manually themselves, as OpenTelemetry has different rules for [parent spans at span creation](../trace/api.md#span-creation).

+Links added to spans after the spans are created.
+This is [not supported in OpenTelemetry](../api.md#specifying-links), therefore OpenCensus spans that have links added to them after creation will be mapped to OpenTelemetry spans without the links.

-TODO - more.
+TODO - other span operations in OpenCensus.

 ## Context Propogation